 Arthur Schopenhauer (1788 – 1860) was a German philosopher known for his atheism and pessimism—in fact he is the most prominent pessimist in the entire western philosophical tradition.
-Schopenhauer’s most influential work, The World as Will and Representation, examines the role of humanity’s most basic motivation, which Schopenhauer called will.
-His analysis led him to the conclusion that emotional, physical, and sexual desires cause suffering and can never be fulfilled; consequently he favored a lifestyle of negating desires, similar to the teachings of Buddhism and Vedanta.
+Schopenhauer’s most influential work, The World As Will and Representation, examines the role of humanity’s main motivation, which Schopenhauer called will.
+His analysis led him to the conclusion that emotional, physical, and sexual desires cause suffering and can never be fulfilled; consequently, he favored a lifestyle of negating desires, similar to the teachings of Buddhism and Vedanta.
 Schopenhauer influenced many thinkers including Nietzsche, Wittgenstein, Einstein, and Freud.

-Schopenhauer continues by offering multiple ideas and images meant to bring the reality of human suffering to the fore: a) that time marches on and we cannot stop it—it stops only when we are bored; b) that we spend most of life working, worrying, suffering, and yet even if all our wishes were fulfilled, we would then either be bored or desire suicide; c) in youth we have high hopes but that is because we do not consider what is really in store for us—life, aging, and death.
-Of our old age Schopenhauer says: “It is bad today, and it will be worse tomorrow; and so on till the worst of all.”[iv] d) it would be much better if the earth were lifeless like the moon; life interrupts the “blessed calm” of non-existence; f) if two persons who were friends in youth met in old age, they would feel disappointed in life merely by the sight of each other; they will remember when life promised so much, in youth, and yet delivered so little; g) “If children were brought into the world by an act of pure reason alone, would the human race continue to exist?”[v]
+Schopenhauer continues by offering multiple ideas and images meant to bring the reality of human suffering to the fore: a) that time marches on and we cannot stop it—it stops only when we are bored; b) that we spend most of life working, worrying, suffering, and yet even if all our wishes were fulfilled, we would then either be bored or desire suicide; c) in youth we have high hopes, but that is because we don’t consider what is really in store for us—life, aging, and death; (Of aging Schopenhauer says: “It is bad today, and it will be worse tomorrow; and so on till the worst of all.”[iv]); d) it would be much better if the earth was lifeless like the moon; life interrupts the “blessed calm” of non-existence; f) if two persons who were friends in youth met in old age, they would feel disappointed in life merely by the sight of each other; they will remember when life promised so much, in youth, and yet delivered so little; g) “If children were brought into the world by an act of pure reason alone, would the human race continue to exist?”[v]
 Schopenhauer argues that we should not impose the burden of existence on children.
-He describes his pessimism thus:
+Of his pessimism he says:

 I shall be told … that my philosophy is comfortless—because I speak the truth; and people preferred to be assured that everything the Lord has made is good.
 Go to the priests, then, and leave the philosophers in peace … do not ask us to accommodate our doctrines to the lessons you have been taught.
 That is what those rascals of sham philosophers will do for you.
 Ask them for any doctrine you please, and you will get it.[vi]

-Schopenhauer also argues that non-human animals are happier than human beings, since happiness is basically freedom from pain.
+Schopenhauer also argues that non-human animals are happier than human beings since happiness is basically freedom from pain.
 The essence of this argument is that the bottom line for both human and non-human animals is pleasure and pain which has as it basis the desire for food, shelter, sex, and the like.
-Humans are more sensitive to both pleasure and pain, but have much greater passion and emotion regarding their desires.
-This passion results from human beings ability to reflect upon the past and future, leaving them susceptible to both ecstasy and despair.
-Humans try to increase their happiness with various forms of luxury as well as desiring honor, other persons praise, and intellectual pleasures.
+We are more sensitive to both pleasure and pain than non-human animals, but we also have much greater passion and emotion regarding their desires.
+This passion results from our ability to reflect upon the past and future, leaving us susceptible to both ecstasy and despair.
+We try to increase our happiness with various forms of luxury as well as desiring honor, other persons praise, and intellectual pleasures.
 But all of these pleasures are accompanied by the constant increased desire and the threat of boredom, a pain unknown to the brutes.
-Thought in particular creates a vast amount of passion, but in the end all of the struggling is for the same things that non-human animals attain—pleasure and pain.
-But humans, unlike the animals, are haunted by the constant specter of death, a realization which ultimately tips the scale in favor of being a brute.
-Furthermore, non-human animals are more content with mere existence, with the present moment, than are humans who constantly anticipate future joys and sorrows.
+Thought, in particular, creates a vast amount of passion, but in the end, all of our struggles are for the same things that non-human animals try to attain—pleasure and pain.
+But humans, unlike animals, are haunted by the constant specter of death, a realization which ultimately tips the scale in favor of being a brute.
+Furthermore, non-human animals are more content with mere existence, with the present moment, than are we who constantly anticipate future joys and sorrows.